supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

   Through experimentation and studying the code we found  that 0 till 6 players and specific seeds kills the maximal amount of mutants.
 The java seeds are 3 and 5.
 Javascript seeds are 3, 5, 7, 77.

+  Even with approval testing with all combinations you will probably not be able to cover `for (int i = 0; i < 50; i++) {`.
+As it is in the initialisation of the questions, lets ignore it for now.
   </p>
 </details>